 After graduating Magna Cum Laude in English at California State University Long Beach (2017), I went on to complete my Masters at the University of Nottingham (2018) with funding from the USA Masters Scholarship.
-I subsequently began my PhD at the University of Leeds.
+There, I completed a dissertation on the Old English concept of the ‘monster’ (fiend).

-“Fionda Niosian: Deconstructing the Old English Fiend” for Words, Origins, and Traditions in Earlier Medieval English Texts at the 2018 Leeds IMC.
-(July 2-5th 2018).
+“Fionda Niosian: Deconstructing the Old English Fiend” for Words, Origins, and Traditions in Earlier Medieval English Texts at the 2018 Leeds IMC (July 2-5th 2018).

-“Rethinking mdsefa: Comitatus-Related PTSD in Old English Heroic Narratives” for Getting Down with Anglo-Saxons: Depression and Related Conditions before the Conquest at the 2018 IMC Kalamazoo.
-(May 10th -13th 2018).
+“Rethinking mdsefa: Comitatus-Related PTSD in Old English Heroic Narratives” for Getting Down with Anglo-Saxons: Depression and Related Conditions before the Conquest at the 2018 IMC Kalamazoo (May 10th -13th 2018).

-“Perceiving the ‘Monstrous’ in The Nowell Codex” for the Cambridge Colloquium in 2018.
-(February 10th 2018).
+“Perceiving the ‘Monstrous’ in The Nowell Codex” for the Cambridge Colloquium in 2018 (February 10th 2018).